-It’s a truth universally acknowledged, that a sales leader in possession of a budget, must be in want of Gong… though not always of Gong’s pricing.
+It’s a truth universally acknowledged, that a sales leader in possession of a budget in 2026, must be in want of Gong… though not always of Gong’s pricing.

 This article aims to clear the fog around Gong’s pricing structure.
 We’ll break down how Gong charges for its services and offer estimates to help you gauge the potential cost for your business.
 We’ll also introduce tl;dv, a compelling Gong alternative that offers similar features without the steep price tag, giving you the tools you need to make an informed decision.